publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch56/m__us_usc_t22_s4605.md

         (3) upon the recommendation of a majority of the members of the Committee on Foreign Affairs and the Committee on Education and Labor of the House of Representatives and a majority of the members of the Committee on Foreign Relations and the Committee on Labor and Human Resources of the Senate.

-        A recommendation made in accordance with paragraph (2) may be made only pursuant to action taken at a meeting of the Board, which may be closed pursuant to the procedures of subsection (h)(3) of this section.
+        A recommendation made in accordance with paragraph (2) may be made only pursuant to action taken at a meeting of the Board, which may be closed pursuant to the procedures of subsection (h)(3).
 Only members who are present may vote.
 A record of the vote shall be maintained.
 The President shall be informed immediately by the Board of the recommendation.

     (g) __Conflict of interests__